chiehchy/2022-ELS-MSK/Lab.md

 1. Do you observe any partition been migrated to the new broker in step3?
 - If yes, why?
-- If no, how to move the partition to the new broker?
+- If no, how to move the partitions to the new broker?